Tom Smith (Pennsylvania politician): Coal mining business career

 Smith started work in a coal mine shortly after leaving school.
 In 1989, he purchased and ran a coal mine, after raising the money by mortgaging his existing property.
 He ran the business for 20 years before selling it in 2010.
 Smith said that his company was "mining more than a million tons of a coal" per year and employed over 100 people.

 Political career

 Plumcreek local politics

-Smith was involved in local politics as a Democrat, serving on the Plumcreek Township Board of Supervisors and became President of the Board.
+Smith was involved in local politics as a Democrat, serving on the Plumcreek Township Board of Supervisors from 1970 to 1989, and was President of the Board from 1973 to 1978.
 In 1975, the Plumcreek board voted to increase the real estate tax rate from 6 to 8 mills.
 In 1977, the board created an income tax, and he voted for the "Local Tax enabling Act."
 In 1978, he voted for the creation of a 1% real estate transfer tax.

 He was a Democratic committeeman as late as 2010 and was a member of the party for four decades.
 "It's true I was a Democrat but I was conservative, so I really wasn't a Democrat," Smith says, noting that he then chaired a local chapter in the Tea Party movement.